 Filing bankruptcy may relieve a debtor of many debts, but the responsibilities of paying alimony and child support should still remain.
 However, if you get a notice that your spouse has filed for bankruptcy, contact us immediately.

 Subject to many qualifications, alimony paid in cash is deductible to the party paying it and taxable to the party receiving it.
+One such qualification is alimony as agreed to in a separation agreement which both parties entered into after 2018.
+The IRS treats this spousal support as non-taxable income for the receiving spouse, and as income that is not tax deductible for the payor spouse.
 Child support is not deductible to the party paying it or taxable to the party receiving it.
+However, a court may be required to consider one party’s tax savings from child-care deductions when it calculates how much the other party must pay in child support (§ 20-108.2(F)).
 Beware of signing joint tax returns with your ex-spouse to be.
 Although your agreement may provide for your ex-spouse-to-be to be responsible for any tax liability, the IRS can turn to you.
 By the time the IRS does the audit, your ex-spouse may be bankrupt and you may be the only one left to pay the taxes.
 The impact of taxes can make a great difference in divorces.
 We are not tax attorneys.
 We do not give tax advice.
 If you need tax advice, we must associate a tax attorney or a certified public accountant in your case.

-If you are to received a share of your spouses military retirement pay, you need to call or write to DFAS and request specific instructions on the proper procedure to obtain these benefits.
+If you are to received a share of your spouses military retirement pay, you need to contact DFAS and request specific instructions on the proper procedure to obtain these benefits.
 (NOTE: you must take action to elect participation in SBP within one year from the date of the divorce.)
 Here is the address we last had: